Closing date for entries: 25 March 2020

 Up to 20 marks for the monument’s theming, appearance and visual appeal

 The students’ year group will be taken into account when awarding marks.

-Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening at Loughborough College on 14 June 2019, where their Mighty Monuments and presentations will be displayed and the winner will be announced.
+Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening at Charnwood Campus on 19 June 2020, where their Mighty Monuments and presentations will be displayed and the winner will be announced.

 £750 of science or engineering equipment for school use plus a £50 gift voucher for the winning individual or team member.
 All finalists and their schools will receive a framed certificate.

 All entrants will receive a certificate of entry and personalised feedback from the judges.